thacherT1D/webdevstuff/Design/Material_Design.desc.md

 In short, Materialize will help you produce better looking sites faster.
 And as a bonus, the skills you pick up while learning Materialize will help you figure out other front-end frameworks faster as well.

 ## How do you use the Materialize framework?
-We'll use Materialize's [official documentation](http://materializecss.com/getting-started.html) to create a style guide that you can reference at any time.
+We'll use Materialize's [official documentation](http://materializecss.com/getting-started.html) to create an initial document so you can see the different CSS options and components style guide that you can reference when building your assignment.

 ##Exercise
 Review the following visuals and work with a partner to answer any questions you have before we review them together.